dbogatic/crypto-analysis/README.md

 * Used Random Forest Classifier to predict price direction from Coinmetrics API metrics as well EMA trading signals as model features.

+* Pulled ETH and BTC Google trends from [Pytrends](https://pypi.org/project/pytrends/) API and compared to the price movements.

 * Index data pulled using [yfinance](https://pypi.org/project/yfinance/) API.

 #